dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 })
 ```

 ## Profit ##
-14. Create an image, and save it.
+Create an image, and save it.

-15. Lets find an our image.
+Lets find our image and take a look.

 Copy or type the command below into the web developer console:
 ```
 blockstack.lookupProfile('dantrevino.id','https://core.blockstack.org/v1/names/')
 ```
 16. Copy the gaia.blockstack.org url for your development server.
-In my case: 127.0.0.1:37697, and paste it into the browser address with our default file name 'sketch.png'.
+In my case: 127.0.0.1:8080, and paste it into the browser address with our default file name 'sketch.png'.
 ```
 "https://gaia.blockstack.org/hub/1PcN47KKVeYEfuxokppB1Vm3yipsFMUnJd/sketch.png"
 ```